demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 There is no context output for this command.
 ### vd-appliance-sdwan-policy-rule-create
 ***
-Create an SD-WAN policy rule associated with a specific appliance (device).
+Create an SDWAN policy rule associated with a specific appliance (device).

 #### Base Command